Great Smoky Mountains National Park hiking trails, GSMNP hiking trails, Smoky Mountain hiking trails

 Great Smoky Mountains National Park Hiking Trails

-From hiking the peak of a mountain to taking in the scenery on horseback, the Great Smoky Mountain National Park has hundreds of miles of trails that run throughout Gatlinburg, Pigeon Forge, Cades Cove And Townsend.
+From hiking the peak of a mountain to taking in the scenery on horseback, the Great Smoky Mountains National Park has hundreds of miles of trails.
 Perfect for the whole family or a challenging trek, the opportunities to explore new terrain are endless.
-Here are some of our favorite trails in the Great Smoky Mountain s National Park.

 Cooper Road Trail